seiferla/FiBo/docs/use_cases/UC_1_create_useraccount/UC_1_create_useraccount.md

 ## Name of use case

-Create an account
+Create an user

 ## 1.1 Brief Description

-Each user should be able to create an account using their mobile device.
+Each user should be able to create an useraccount using their mobile device.
 The data that the user must provide is as follows:
 - email
-- username
 - password

 # 2 Flow of Events